 You Won't Want To Visit This Notorious West Virginia Cemetery Alone Or After Dark

 If you’re a native West Virginian, chances are you know a thing or two about Hatfield Cemetery.
 Growing up in the Mountain State, we learn at an early age both the beauty and the spoils of family pride.
-The lesson is usually learned in school and entails the famous feud (some say over a pig, others say it was much more than that) between the Hatfield and McCoy families.
-Thanks to modern technology (the Internet and several made-for-television documentaries and mini-series), the famous feud has turned the two families into legendary royalty in the minds of many in the home states where the two clans resided.
+The lesson is usually learned in school and involves the famous feud (some say over a pig, others say it was much more than that) between the Hatfield and McCoy families.
+Thanks to modern technology (the Internet and several made-for-television documentaries and mini-series), the famous feud has turned the two families into legendary royalty in the minds of many in the home state where the two clans resided.
 It’s not just modern technology that’s kept the famous feud alive, though.
 There’s also the Hatfield Family Cemetery, a haunted cemetery in West Virginia.

 Editors Note: Please be respectful if visiting this family plot.
-Follow the rules of a hiking trail, and leave no trace behind.
+Follow the rules of the hiking trail, and leave no trace behind.

 More to Explore

 Aside from Hatfield Cemetery, what other West Virginia cemeteries are must-visits?

 There are several well-known cemeteries in West Virginia, including:

 - Spring Hill Cemetery – In the section of this cemetery called Potter's Field, there is a tree that is rumored to have been used for lynchings.
 Apparently, sometimes you can hear choking noises, accompanied by the creaking of branches.
 Other reports include children's laughter and floating orbs above graves.

 - Riverview Cemetery – Erie reports from this cemetery include the memorial statues walking around the grounds on Halloween, especially that of the Weeping Lady.
 There are apparently photos of the statue with its hands in different positions as well.